ANIO-Official/lab4.2-arrayManipulation/README.md

 # 4.2 Lab Variables and Functions
 ## Lab Overview
 The purpose of this project is to practice creating variables and functions.
 This lab is focused on:

--Manipulating variables to perform mathmatical operations and string manipulation.
+- Manipulating variables to perform mathmatical operations and string manipulation.
--Write and call functions that use parameters and return values.
+- Write and call functions that use parameters and return values.
--Use conditional logic inside functions to create more dynamic behavior.
+- Use conditional logic inside functions to create more dynamic behavior.
--Refactor code to improve readability and reusability.
+- Refactor code to improve readability and reusability.
 ------------------------------------------------
 ## Table of contents